Polymer/old-docs-site/app/2.0/docs/upgrade.md

     | Polymer elements | `^2.0.0` |

     A list of 2.0-compatible Polymer elements can be found on the [About Polymer 2.0](/{{{polymer_version_dir}}}/docs/about_20#elements-2) page.

-    To get updates to elements, you may need to remove your `bower_components` folder and reinstall all components.
-If you previously installed one of the 2.0 release candidates, you should definitely do so.
+    If you previously installed one of the 2.0 release candidates, you should remove your `bower_components` folder and reinstall all components.

     Example dependencies {.caption}